 As the current custodian of Friend to Friend America I wanted to acknowledge that Friend to Friend Founder Joe Rust’s wife Marlene Rust passed away on March 4th.
 Marlene was a great support to her husband, Joe, as he took a leap of faith and started Friend to Friend back in 1974.
 I want to express my condolences to Joe and Marlene’s daughter and former director of Friend to Friend, Marilyn Soderquist, her family, and the entire Rust family for their continued support and prayers.

-I endeavor to carry on the mission of Friend to Friend through our program and in so ensure Joe’s legacy lives on, and that seniors are not lonely and isolated.
+I endeavor to carry on the mission of Friend to Friend through our program, and in doing so ensure Joe’s legacy lives on, so that seniors are not lonely and isolated.
 Ending senior isolation, one friend at a time, friend to friend.